Column: What We Learned From Campaign 2022

 By Nick Antonicello

-The road to democracy was long and winding in 2022, with much shock and surprise as LA will have its first female mayor in Karen Bass and Venice will be directly represented by Councilmember-elect Traci Park here in CD-11.
+The road to democracy was long and winding in 2022, with much shock and surprise as LA will have its first female mayor in Karen Bass and Pacific Palisades will be directly represented by Councilmember-elect Traci Park here in CD-11.

 Here are some takes on what we witnessed and where we’re headed in 2023: